epfml/pax/README.md

 # PAX
-JAX-like API on top of PyTorch
+Sharing some of JAX's beautiful API with PyTorch users.